ysyk2021/the-art-of-intention-techniques-for-manifesting-your-dreams-and-personal-growth/src/chapter-9-1.md

-Chapter 6: Affirmation Techniques: How to Create Effective Affirmations
+How to Create Effective Affirmations
 =======================================================================

 Affirmations are positive statements that can help reprogram your subconscious beliefs and develop a more positive mindset.
 In this chapter, we will explore techniques for creating effective affirmations.